+At its core, market segmentation is the practice of dividing your target market into approachable groups.
 Market segmentation creates subsets of a market based on demographics, needs, priorities, common interests, and other psychographic or behavioral criteria used to better understand the target audience.
-Traditional market segments are identified using characteristics such as:

 Types of Market Segmentation

-With segmentation and targeting, the researcher aims to understand the likelihood that a given respondent or segment will exhibit a specific desired behavior.
+With segmentation and targeting, you want to understand how your market will respond in a given situation, like purchasing your products.
 In many cases, a predictive model may be incorporated into the study so that individuals can be grouped within identified segments based on specific answers to survey questions.

 Demographic segmentation sorts a market by demographic elements such as age, education, income, family size, race, gender, occupation, nationality, and more.
 Demographic segmentation is one of the simplest and most commonly used forms of segmentation because the products and services we buy, how we use those products, and how much we are willing to spend on them is most often based on demographic factors.